If you have chickens, you probably have flies. We did too, until we learned the best ways to get rid of flies in chicken coop!

 When the trap fills up with flies or gets too smelly it needs to be emptied.
 We found from experience that the trap can’t be emptied into a trashcan, not only because it stinks so much, but because recent entrants into the trap are still alive and can escape after they dry off.

 This rather disgusting realization lead to a period of experimentation on how to dispose of the flies in the trap.

 Although I’ve heard some people do, we don’t feed the flies to the chickens.
 The attractant is non-toxic, but that doesn’t mean it should be eaten in large quantities.
 I mean, Crayons are non-toxic too, but we don’t cut them up and sprinkle them on our salad!

 The ick factor is what really keeps us from feeding the flies to our birds.
 Flies are gross, I hate when they land on my food and do my best to keep them out of my life.
 I certainly don’t want my chickens to eat a whole pile of the diseased little pests and then lay the eggs that I eat for breakfast.

 Instead, we’ve found a great way to dispose of the flies without risk of any survivors.
 Simply dig a hole about a foot deep, quickly pour the contents of the trap into the hole, and fill it back in as quickly as possible.

 When the trap is emptied, refill it with attractant and water and start all over again.
 We buy extra fly attractant in bulk and always have it on hand.
-While the attractant that comes with the captivator does work well, I’ve found that the Victor Fly Magnet Bait is much cheaper and works faster, so we’ve been using that for the past few years.
+While the attractant that comes with the captivator does work well, I’ve found that the Victor Fly Magnet Bait is much cheaper and works faster, so we’ve been using that to help us get rid of flies for the past few years.